Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: The restriction functor

 For maps as in \eqref{eq:restriction-cr}, this implies the following additional property:

 \begin{lemma} Suppose that $\beta_S = 0$, and let $u$ be a solution all of whose limits are exterior intersection points.
 Then, the map $u$ must remain in $F$. \end{lemma}

 \begin{proof} In this situation, we are looking at an ordinary pseudo-holomorphic map equation (no inhomogeneous term).
 We can carry out a partial energy argument as before, but where now the relevant two-form is pulled back from one supported on $\Delta$.
-All our solutions have zero topological and hence geometric energy, which means that $u|\Pi^{-1}(\Delta \setminus \partial \Delta)$ is constant.
+All our solutions have zero topological and hence geometric energy, which means that $u$ must be locally constant on the open subset $u^{-1}\Pi^{-1}(\Delta \setminus \partial \Delta)$.
 Because of the limit condition, this implies the desired result. \end{proof}

 Transversality for solutions contained in $F$ requires separate considerations of fibre and base components, where the latter involves the ordering condition on the $\alpha_{L_k}$; we refer to \cite[Lemma 14.7]{seidel04} (where instead of an ordering condition, a more general assumption \cite[Equation (14.10)]{seidel04} on the inhomogeneous term is used) or \cite[Lemma 7.1]{seidel12b}.
 The comparison of gradings and signs between $M$ and $F$ is given by \cite[Lemma 14.9]{seidel04}.
 These results show that $\scrQ^{\mathit{ord}}$ can be identified with an ordered version of the Fukaya category of $F$.
 Lemma \ref{th:degree-f} has an analogue for continuation cocycles, and in the resulting localisation is obviously quasi-equivalent to a subcategory of the Fukaya category of $F$ defined in the more conventional way (say, following \cite{seidel04}).